jaxankey/Virtual-Game-Table/README.md

 You can do most things with the mouse and "shift" button, but it is *well* worth your time to click the "controls" link in the upper right panel and learning the keyboard shortcuts.

 ## Games
-The games I have coded thus far include:
+The games I have coded thus far include some basics:
  * `checkers`: Checkers & board (double-click pieces to king them)
  * `chess`: Chess pieces & board
  * `go`: Go table & board
  * `cards`: A standard deck of cards with 8 private viewing zones
- * `poker`: Same as cards, but with poker chips
+ * `poker`: Same as cards, but with poker chips on the table

+and some more complicated systems:
  * `roll`: All the nerd-dice and a few more pieces (press / hold `r` to roll)
  * `strategy`: Pieces for my own strategy game
  * `puerto-rico`: Puerto Rico (can't publish images; check vassal and `image_list.txt`?)